dotnet/csharplang/proposals/readonly-ref.md

 `in` parameters are not writeable and rules similar to readonly fields apply. - I.E. fields of a readonly ref parameter of a struct type are recursively not writeable as well.

-It is permitted to use `in` parameters for passing further or recursively as `in` parameters, or for other `readonly ref` purposes as discussed further.
+It is permitted to use `in` parameters for passing further or recursively as `in` parameters, or for other `ref readonly` purposes as discussed further.

 (*) The notion of [LValue/RValue](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue) vary between languages.
 Here, by LValue I mean an expression that can be assigned to or passed by reference.